 Are you wondering why are my lights flickering in the whole house.
 Do you have this issue consistently ?Let our expertise help answer that question.

-You lights will keep flickering in your house to to a loose or corroded electrical connection.
+As a general rule lights will keep flickering in your house due to a loose or corroded electrical connection.
 It could also be another large load using all of your power causing your lights to flicker.
 This could be a simple AC unit.
 In any case you need to contact your local electrician to get to the root of the problem.

 Lights flickering in your whole house although could be caused by several reasons the main culprit is usually a bad loose connection.

 This can also be caused by corroded connection.
 Look for signs of greenish tarnished discoloration around your electrical panel for your contract your local electrician to address the issue.

 Any loose connections can cause arcing are burning and lights to flicker.

 There are also a number of other issues which can cause lights flickering when we talk about loading up circuits.
 We will get into that in more detail.

 2.Why Are My Lights Flickering In The Whole House Sometimes?

 Lights flickering are sometimes worse than others.
 It really depends on the conditions to cause the lights to flicker.
 If you have corrosion in your panel the connection may be more secure on dryer days.

 As opposed to days with more humidity or more moisture in the air in the air it’s because the connection to become loose and the lights to flicker.